mayamathur/academic_website/content/author/admin/_index.md

 +++

-I am an Assistant Professor at Stanford University's <a href="https://med.stanford.edu/qsu.html">Quantitative Sciences Unit</a>, conducting both original statistical research and applied research.
+I am an Assistant Professor at Stanford University's <a href="https://med.stanford.edu/qsu.html">Quantitative Sciences Unit</a> and the Associate Director of the Stanford Data Science Institute's <a href="https://datascience.stanford.edu/cores">Center for Open and Reproducible Science</a> (DSI-CORES).

+I do both original statistical research and applied research.
 My publication list is available on <a href="https://scholar.google.com/citations?user=vmuNN1sAAAAJ&hl=en">Google Scholar</a>, and repositories with data, code, and materials for my research are available on the <a href="https://osf.io/e9tg8/">Open Science Framework</a>.